Meet Me Next Christmas: Plot

 The pair next have contact with a very wealthy couple.
-The wife gifts Layla a designer dress, and they task them with hunting down an exclusive Chanel purse in exchange for the ticket.
-At the store, after a long wait in a line, Teddy manages to get them the last one available, but Layla generously lets a man whose wife has recently recovered from an illness have it.
+The wife gifts Layla a designer dress, and they are tasked with hunting down an exclusive Chanel purse in exchange for the ticket.
+At the store, after a long wait in line, Teddy manages to get them the last one available, but Layla generously lets a man whose wife has recently recovered from an illness have it.

 Unbeknownst to them, Pentatonix are following Layla and Teddy's joint quest.
 The band senses Teddy's growing feelings for her, although the pair themselves seem oblivious.

 Next, they head to Roxy's in Harlem to regroup.
-Teddy shows them his culinary skills, as he used to work in a Michelin-rated restaurant.
+Teddy demonstrates his culinary skills, as he used to be a chef for a Michelin-rated restaurant.
 His cousin Jordy gets them to Teddy's mom's in Brooklyn, who convinces them to prepare a lip-sync performance for the Snow Ball to win the tickets.
-They are trained by him, taking a break to prepare crème brulée for his mom.
+He trains them, then Teddy takes a break to prepare crème brulée for his mom.
 Seeing the little Santa ramekin pots, she remembers their meeting in the airport lounge a year ago.

 At the Snow Ball, Layla and Teddy's performance ends with a passionate kiss, but second place.
-Pentatonix hears, so soon gives Layla a ticket, under the condition that Teddy go as Santa.
-Once he arrives they reveal their planned number that he slide down the chimney to her.
+When Pentatonix hears, they soon send Layla a ticket, under the condition that Teddy go as Santa.
+Once he arrives they reveal their planned number that includes him sliding down the chimney to her.

 Meanwhile, as Roxy helps her prepare, Layla confesses her feelings for Teddy.
 She hurries to the show, running into James.
 Believing he is there for her, which he is not, she also tells him about Teddy.
-The pair, after a few more mishaps, meet on stage declaring their love and kissing.
+Layla and Teddy, after a few more mishaps, meet on stage, declare their love and kiss.